Academic Policies & Requirements

 Examples of academic dishonesty include, but are not limited to:

-• Cheating, which includes submitting the work of another person as one’s own work, or using unauthorized aids.
+- Cheating, which includes submitting the work of another person as one’s own work or using aids such as generative artificial intelligence (software that can produce various types of content) without prior instructor permission.

-• Self-plagiarism (or recycling fraud), which is the re-submission of part or all of one’s own work to fulfill academic requirements in the same course or in other courses without providing proper acknowledgment of the original work with accurate citations.
+- Self-plagiarism (or recycling fraud), which is the re-submission of part or all of one’s own work to fulfill academic requirements in the same course or in other courses without providing proper acknowledgment of the original work with accurate citations.

-• Fabrication, which is the falsification or invention of information or data in any academic undertaking.
+- Fabrication, which is the falsification or invention of information or data in any academic undertaking.

-• Facilitating academic dishonesty, which involves assisting someone in an act of dishonesty.
+- Facilitating academic dishonesty, which involves assisting someone in an act of dishonesty.

 Consequences